 Small renovations are faster to complete, due to the pre-existing building structure, which means less work for your building team.
 Typically, a basic bathroom or kitchen renovation takes up to one month.

-When it comes to fully renovating historically significant or period properties, project durations can span well beyond the time it takes to build a new home, especially if there are harmful materials like asbestos which need removing.
+When it comes to fully renovating historically significant or period properties, project durations can span well beyond the time it takes to build a new home, especially if there is asbestos which needs removing.

 The Coldwells Build team spent almost two years stripping out, remodelling and reconfiguring our Farragon project.
 Given the property was built in 1898, there were several unforeseen issues which forced plans to change and pushed back completion dates.

-It's important to ask yourself these questions before embarking on a renovation process:
+It's important to ask yourself these questions before embarking on a renovation:

-• What's the plan if the project runs over your desired budget figure?
+– What's the plan if the project runs over your budget?

 The Pros and Cons of Renovating vs Building

-In summary, the right decision between building a new home or renovating will depend on many personal, key considerations.
+In summary, choosing between building a new home or renovating depends on several personal factors.

-Overall, building a new home offers a clean slate and more control – you can customise your home to your exact needs.
-However, it could take longer to achieve than a basic renovation or house extension.
+Building a new home gives you a fresh start and greater control, allowing you to customise it to your specific needs.
+However, this option may take longer than a simple remodel or house extension.

 Read Time: 5 minutes Type: Advice, Custom Build, Renovation - Author: Clare Booth, Director Share: